TranTuan520/react-native-head-tab-view/README.md

 import * as React from 'react';
 import { View } from 'react-native';
 import { HScrollView } from 'react-native-head-tab-view'
-import { CollapsibleHeaderTabView } from 'react-native-scrollable-tab-view-collapsible-header'
+import { CollapsibleHeaderTabView } from 'react-native-head-tab-view-flashlist-support/rn-tab-view-collapsible-header'
 export default class ExampleBasic extends React.PureComponent<any> {
     render() {
         return (